jara001/ah-ros-barrier/README.md

 The Service `laptime` has following metadata:
 - `address` -- preferred IP address of the barrier

+_Note: The node currently connects to the first received barrier only using preferred address (if available)._

+Data received from the optic barrier (lap time) are published to topic `lap_time` using [std_msgs/Time](http://docs.ros.org/en/kinetic/api/std_msgs/html/msg/Time.html) message.

 ## Requirements
 - `autopsy >= 0.4.1`